johngolem/IP2/README.md

 #### {this is the README file for week two  IP.}, {11th July 2021}
 #### By **{JOHN PAUL}**
 ## Description
-{The Akhan name generator takes input from the user the input contains the Date of birth details it uses the input to calculate the exact day of the week they were born and gives them the output in terms of their Akhan name.
+{The Akhan name generator}
+The generator takes input from the user through prompts.
+The input contains the date of birth details, i.e, the day, month and year of birth.
+It then uses the input to calculate the exact day of the week they were born and gives them the output in terms of their Akhan name.
-    the website has the details on what every Akhan name means and represents.
+    The website has the details on what every Akhan name means and represents.
  }
 ## Known Bugs
 .